North Pacific right whale: Historic distribution

-Before 1840, the range of the North Pacific right whale was extensive and had probably remained the same for at least hundreds of years.
+Before 1840, the range of the North Pacific right whale was extensive and had probably remained the same for hundreds of years.
 It could be found from the Sea of Okhotsk in the west to the coast of Canada.

-Our knowledge of the historic distribution of this whale comes almost entirely from the logbooks of the pelagic whalers (and the records of the shore-based whaling in Japan.)
-The first such effort were a series of charts known subsequently as the Maury "Whale Charts".
+Our knowledge of the historic distribution of this whale comes almost entirely from the logbooks of the pelagic whalers (and the records of the shore-based whaling in Japan).
+The first such effort was a series of charts, subsequently known as the Maury "Whale Charts".

-In the late 1830s, the U.S. Navy sought wind and current information for areas of the oceans outside the trade routes regularly traveled by merchant ships.
+In the late 1830s, the U.S. Navy sought information on wind and currents in ocean areas outside the trade routes regularly traveled by merchant ships.
 The principal mariners who ventured away from the main trade routes were whalers.
-One of the U.S.'s first oceanographers, Naval Captain Matthew Fontaine Maury, entered into an agreement with deal with the American pelagic whalers.
-If they provided him with their logbooks, from which he could extract wind and current information, he would in return prepare maps for them showing where whales were most concentrated.
+One of the U.S.'s first oceanographers, Naval Captain Matthew Fontaine Maury, agreed with the American pelagic whalers.
+If they provided him with their logbooks, from which he could extract wind and current information, he would, in return, prepare maps for them showing where whales were most concentrated.
 Between 1840 and 1843, Maury and his staff processed over 2,000 whaling logbooks and produced not only the famous Wind and Current Charts used by mariners for over a century, but also a series of Whale Charts.
-The most detailed showed by month and 5° of latitude and longitude: (a) the number of days on which whaling ships were in that sector; (b) the number of days on which they saw right whales; and (c) the number of days on which the saw sperm whales.
-In the North Pacific, these charts summarize more than 8,000 days on which the whalers encountered right whales and the searching effort by month and sector.
-The maps thus provide a crude measure of the relative abundance of right whales by geographic sector and month, controlled for the very non-random searching effort of the whalers.
+The most detailed showed by month and 5° of latitude and longitude: (a) the number of days on which whaling ships were in that sector; (b) the number of days on which they saw right whales; and (c) the number of days on which they saw sperm whales.
+In the North Pacific, these charts summarize more than 8,000 days on which whalers encountered right whales, as well as the search effort by month and sector.
+The maps thus provide a crude measure of the relative abundance of right whales by geographic sector and month, controlling for the highly non-random search effort of the whalers.

-In 1935, Charles Townsend from the New York Zoological Society (now the Wildlife Conservation Society) reviewed an overlapping set 2,000 whaling logbooks and mapped the locations of whale taken by species.
+In 1935, Charles Townsend from the New York Zoological Society (now the Wildlife Conservation Society) reviewed an overlapping set of 2,000 whaling logbooks and mapped the locations of whales taken by species.
 His Chart C shows catch locations around the world, including the location by month of most of the 2,118 right whales taken in the North Pacific between 1839 and 1909, using data copied from 249 logbooks.
 His charts do not adjust for the nonrandom distribution of whalers.
-Chart C shows three main concentrations of right whales—one in the Gulf of Alaska; one along Kamchatka and the Sea of Okhotsk; and another in the Sea of Japan.
+Chart C shows three main concentrations of right whales—one in the Gulf of Alaska, one along Kamchatka and the Sea of Okhotsk, and another in the Sea of Japan.